 A drug-nutrient interaction is a reaction between a medicine and one or more nutrients.
 Nutrients are the vitamins and minerals that are in the food you eat.
-Vitamins and minerals nourish your body and help to keep you healthy and reduce your risk for chronic diseases.
-When a medicine interacts with a nutrient, it can keep the medicine from working properly or it can decrease or increase the amount of a nutrient in your body.
+When a medicine interacts with a nutrient, it can keep the medicine from working properly.
+It can also decrease or increase the amount of the nutrient in your body.

-Food can have an effect on the way a medicine works by increasing or decreasing the amount of medicine your body absorbs.
-If your body cannot absorb as much of the medicine as it should, you will not get the full effect of the medicine.
+The nutrients in food can increase or decrease the amount of medicine your body absorbs.
+If your body can’t absorb as much of the medicine as it should, you will not get the full effect of the medicine.
 If your body absorbs too much of the medicine, it can cause the medicine to have an effect that is too strong.
 Food and nutrients can also affect the rate at which your body processes or removes a medicine.

-One example of a drug-nutrient interaction involves foods high in vitamin K, such as spinach, broccoli, and kale.
-Eating foods high in vitamin K can keep warfarin (a blood thinner) from working properly.
+For example, eating foods high in vitamin K can keep warfarin (a blood thinner) from working properly.
+Foods high in vitamin K include broccoli and spinach.
 Foods high in tyramine, such as aged cheeses, can cause severe high blood pressure in people who take monoamine oxidase inhibitors (MAOIs).

 What is drug-nutrient depletion?